-Once the layout has been developed, the client gets the opportunity to express their opinion.
-According to Romain Kovbasuk, our UI/UX design expert, customers often find it difficult to tell a good web design from a bad one at first glance.
-Though many people believe that the key factor is “cool” graphics, the most attractive websites are not necessarily effective.
-That’s why Roman recommends to focus on usability, not beauty in itself.
+Once the layout has been developed, you gets the opportunity to give feedback.
+According to our UI/UX design expert, customers often find it difficult to tell a good web design from a bad one at first glance.
+Though many people believe that the key factor is ‘cool’ graphics, the most attractive websites are not necessarily effective.
+That’s why Roman recommends to focus on usability, paired with beauty.

-Romain Petrowski, online marketing expert, states that good web design is the one that contributes to a self-absorbing user experience, which can be measured by various performance metrics.
-But most importantly, it should coincide with the goals you set for your future website.
+Our online marketing expert, states that good web design is one that contributes to an absorbing user experience, which can be measured by various performance metrics.
+Most importantly, it should align with the original goals you set for your website.

-Tetyana Karpenko-Duebbers, expert on computer mediated interaction, CEO at The Loupe, lays special emphasis on the intuitive interface.
+Tetyana Karpenko-Duebbers, expert on computer mediated interaction, CEO at The Loupe, puts special emphasis on the intuitive interface.
 She explains that a website should be easy to navigate, otherwise users will get lost in pictures, menus and options.
-In addition, web design has to be target-oriented, which usually implies multilinguality.
-According to Tetyana, it might be a challenge for unexperienced web designers, but a multilingual website is still a must for any business that hopes to withstand competition.
+In addition, web design must be target-oriented, which usually implies multilinguality.
+According to Tetyana, it might be a challenge for inexperienced web designers, but a multilingual website is still a must for any business that hopes to withstand competition.

-If the website design does not match your expectations (which should not happen, if the planning phase was done properly), we will return to stage one and repeat the web development lifecycle until you are completely satisfied.
+At this stage, the website design matches your expectations seamlessly thanks to our robust planning phase.
+If for any reason, something is out of sync with the ultimate goals, we return to the first stage and repeat the web development lifecycle until you are completely satisfied.

 Stage 4.
 Coding

-This is when the development begins.
-Our programmers turn all the graphic elements designed for the prototype into an actual website.
-As a rule, they start from the home page and then proceed to interior pages, according to the sitemap’s hierarchy.
-Besides, we make HTML markup for desktop and mobile devices, integrate or develop a content management system (CMS), add special features (e.g., shopping carts, payment solutions, interactive contact forms, etc.).
+In this development stage, our programmers convert the graphic elements designed for the prototype into an actual website.
+As a rule, they start from the home page and then work their way toward interior pages, according to the sitemap’s hierarchy.
+It is here that we make HTML markup for desktop and mobile devices, integrate or develop a content management system (CMS), add special features (e.g., shopping carts, payment solutions, interactive contact forms, etc.).
 These maximize functionality and accessibility for the target audience.

-The Loupe specializes in creating websites with custom custom design, which are tailor-made for business owners who do not intend to learn how to code or have a programmer on staff.
+The Loupe specializes in creating websites with custom design, tailor-made for business owners who do not intend to learn how to code or to have a programmer on staff.
 The developers build all the front-end code from scratch, and then customize it to one of the open source CMS, empowering the website with the very features and plug-ins a particular business needs.